dmarcoux-archives/Berlin-Demographie-Vornamen/README.md

 ## Application

-Run the application with `docker-compose up dev`
+Run the application with `docker-compose up development`

 ## Specs